luna215/signoz.io/docs/userguide/logstash_to_signoz.md

 ## Collect Logs Using Logstash in Self-Hosted SigNoz

-* Add fluentforward reciever to your `otel-collector-config.yaml` which is present inside `deploy/docker/clickhouse-setup`
+* Add the reciever to your `otel-collector-config.yaml` which is present inside `deploy/docker/clickhouse-setup`
     ```yaml
     receivers:
       tcplog/logstash: